Unity-Technologies/ml-agents/docs/Installation-Windows.md

 # Installing ML-Agents Toolkit for Windows (Deprecated)

+Note: We no longer use this guide ourselves and so it may not work correctly.
+We've decided to keep it up just in case it is helpful to you.

 The ML-Agents toolkit supports Windows 10.
 While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
 Furthermore, the ML-Agents toolkit has not been tested on a